alexandreborges/malwoverview/README.md

             * Relevant fix of a problem related to options -A and -H options.
             * Includes a new Hybrid Analysis environment to the -e option (Windows 7 32-bits with HWP support).
-            * Updates the Malwoverview to support Hybrid Analysis 2.5.0 API.
+            * Updates the Malwoverview to support Hybrid Analysis API version 2.5.0.

 Version 1.7.0: